-Effective Altruism NZ supports the Against Malaria Foundation, which provides long-life insecticide treated bednets to malaria-risk areas, and may be the most cost-effective way of saving lives.
+Effective Altruism NZ supports the Against Malaria Foundation to provide long-life insecticide treated bed-nets to malaria affected areas.
+According to charity evaluator GiveWell, this may be one the most cost-effective ways of saving lives.

-Distributing insecticide treated bednets has been shown to be highly effective at reducing cases of malaria, and numerous studies have shown bed net distribution reduce the mortality rate of this terrible disease.
-Each bednet only costs about $3, and protects two people from contracting malaria while they sleep.
+Insecticide treated bednets have been shown to be highly effective at reducing both cases of malaria and the mortality rate of the disease.
+Each bednet costs only around $3, and can protect two people from contracting malaria while they sleep for 2-3 years.

-The low price and efficacy make the Against Malaria Foundation the most cost-effective way of reducing malaria, and possibly the most cost-effective way of preventing children from dying.
+The affordability and efficacy of this approach makes donating to the Against Malaria Foundation one the most cost-effective ways of reducing malaria, and potentially the most cost-effective way of preventing children from dying.

 The Against Malaria Foundation has been rated as the number one charity by the rigorous charity evaluator GiveWell.

-Between 2000 and 2015, bed nets have prevented 450 million cases of malaria, and have averted the deaths of over 4 million people.
+Between 2000 and 2015, bed nets prevented 450 million cases of malaria, and averted the deaths of over 4 million people.